top of page

 Application Deadline: Applications typically close in January.

-Dates: The program runs from the second full week of June through the first week of August for 8 weeks (2025 Dates TBA).
-Specific dates are announced with the release of application materials each fall.
+Dates: The program runs from the second full week of June through the first week of August for 8 weeks.

 Location: These internships are offered across NASA facilities.
-Depending on the project, interns will work either remotely or on-site at any of NASA’s 10 field centers across the country.
+Depending on the project, interns will work remotely or on-site at any of NASA’s 10 field centers nationwide.

 Cost/Stipend: No cost; Interns may receive a stipend based on academic level and session duration.